br-jeff/.dotfiles/readme.md

   </tr>
 </table>

+## Instalation with script
+If you want to run script.sh, you should have the .dotfiles repository in your home folder.
+You also need to install the fonts in the Ubuntu folder.

 ## Introdution
 This environment is designed for use with GNU Stow.
 Each folder represents a separate module, and the files within these folders are organized based on their intended locations in the HOME directory.